 When you enter that formula, hey presto you will see the same thing on Sheet2 as you do on Sheet1, the cell is linked:

-The formula in itself is a simple one to understand.
+The formula is reasonably simple to understand.
 When you are working on the same worksheet you can refer to just the cell reference, i.e. you can just write a formula that says =A1.
 However, when you are referring to a cell on a different worksheet you need to tell Excel what worksheet it is on, that’s where the Sheet1!
 Part comes into the formula.

 Different Worksheet Names